 More What-If Scenarios for Musical Instrument Coverage

-For example, you may want to ask your agent the following questions:
+You may want to ask your agent the following questions:

 - Will it be covered if you rent it out?